catlee/aosa-volume2/raw/mailman/mailman.rst

 For example, a posted message needs to have a ``Precedence:`` header added which tells other automated software that this message came from a mailing list.
-This header is a defacto standard to prevent e.g. vacation programs from responding back to the mailing list.
+This header is a defacto standard to prevent vacation programs from responding back to the mailing list.
 Adding this header (among other header modifications) is done by the ``cook-headers`` handler.
-Unlike with rules, handler order generally doesn't matter, although enqueuing the message to the outgoing, archiver, digest, and NNTP queue runners also happens via handlers, so these usually appear at the end of the pipeline.
+Unlike with rules, handler order generally doesn't matter, although enqueuing copies of the message to the outgoing, archiver, digest, and NNTP queue runners also happens via handlers, so these usually appear at the end of the pipeline.

 VERP
 ====

-*VERP* stands for *Variable Envelope Return Path*, and it is a well-known technique that mailing lists can use to unambiguously determine recipient addresses which bounce.
-When an address on a mailing list is no longer active, the recipient's mail server will bounce the message.
+*VERP* stands for *Variable Envelope Return Path*, and it is a well-known technique that mailing lists can use to unambiguously determine bouncing recipient addresses.
+When an address on a mailing list is no longer active, the recipient's mail server will send a notification back to the sender.
 In the case of a mailing list, you want this bounce to go back to the mailing list, not to the original author of the message.
 The author can't do anything about the bounce, and worse, sending the bounce back to the author can leak information about who is subscribed to the mailing list.
-When the mailing list gets the bounce, it can does something useful, such as disable the bouncing address or remove it from the list's membership.
+When the mailing list gets the bounce, it can do something useful, such as disable the bouncing address or remove it from the list's membership.

 There are two general problems with this.
-First, even though there is a standard format for these bounces (called "delivery status notifications") many mail servers out there do not conform to it.
-Instead, the body of their bounce messages can contain just about any amount of difficult-to-machine-parse gobbledygook, and of course you really want to automate the process of bounce detection.
-In fact, Mailman uses a library that contains dozens of bounce format heuristics, which at least do better than nothing.
+First, even though there is a standard format for these bounces (called *delivery status notifications*) many mail servers out there do not conform to it.
+Instead, the body of their bounce messages can contain just about any amount of difficult-to-machine-parse gobbledygook, which makes automated parsing difficult.
+In fact, Mailman uses a library that contains dozens of bounce format heuristics, all of which have been seen in the wild during the 15 years of Mailman's existence.

 Second, imagine the situation where a member of a mailing list has several forwards.
 She might be subscribed to the list with her anne@example.com